Last updated on October 5th, 2025

 How to get to the Bukchon Hanok Village?

-The closest metro station to the Bukchon Hanok Village is the Anguk Station Line 3, from there is a very enjoyable walk up Bukchon Street, which is lined with cozy cafes and cute shops.
+The closest metro station to the Bukchon Hanok Village is the Anguk Station on Line 3, from there is a very enjoyable walk up Bukchon Street, which is lined with cozy cafes and cute shops.

 Dress in Hanbok